ZenFutral/CV/README.md

 - Defined new IT employee training procedures; reducing onboarding time by over 20%.
 - Assisted CTO, CISO, and Director of IT with maintaining organization compliance and operation.

 My time with EAW was exciting and dynamic.
-I had opprotunities to work with a wide array of people and skill sets.
-During the course of my employment the company was actively dealing with the impacts of Covid-19 on their workforce.
-My time ended abruptly during a mass IT exedus and restructuring following legal actions against a core manager.
-I left on great terms, considering the larger situation my boss's, employee's, and myself were operating in.
+I had opportunities to work with a wide array of people and skill sets.
+During the course of my employment, the company was actively dealing with the impacts of Covid-19 on their workforce.
+My time ended abruptly during a mass IT Exodus and restructuring following legal actions against a core manager.
+I left on great terms, considering the larger situation my boss's, employee's, and I were operating in.

 ## T1 Systems Administrator - Eminent Technical Solutions